nickbauman/cljgae-template/resources/leiningen/new/cljgae_template/README.md

 ## Deploying

-To deploy to App Engine
+To deploy to App Engine, make sure the project ID exists and has been initialized to the Java8 Runtime

     > ./deploy.sh